ClickHouse/spark-clickhouse-connector/docs/configurations/02_sql_configurations.md

     Description: If `true`, do local sort by sort keys before writing.

+!!! tip "Since 0.4.0 - spark.clickhouse.ignoreUnsupportedTransform"

+    Default Value: false

+    Description: ClickHouse supports using complex expressions as sharding keys or partition values, e.g. `cityHash64(col_1, col_2)`, and those can not be supported by Spark now.
+If `true`, ignore the unsupported expressions, otherwise fail fast w/ an exception.
+Note: when `spark.clickhouse.write.distributed.convertLocal` is enabled, ignore unsupported sharding keys may corrupt the data.

 !!! tip "Since 0.3.0 - spark.clickhouse.write.compression.codec"

     Default Value: lz4